 Enzymes released by the body to fight the infection start to gradually break down the bone and connective tissue that hold teeth in place.

 This battle on the gum line causes pockets to further deepen exposing and destroying more gum tissue and bone.
 This can ultimately lead to tooth loss, as teeth are no longer anchored in place and become loose as the disease develops.

-While genetics, poor oral hygiene and lifestyle choices such as smoking can all cause gum disease, there are several other factors which contribute to the onset of periodontitis.
+While genetics, poor oral hygiene and lifestyle choices such as smoking can all cause gum disease, several other factors contribute to the onset of periodontitis.
 These include: